AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What is digital transformation in HR?

-In short, digital transformation is implementing digital technologies to business functions to improve organizations’ productivity while enhancing customer experience.
-Digital transformation is changing the way HR offices work from the way they hire and develop talent, to productivity improvements that come with automation.
+In short, digital transformation involves implementing digital technologies into business functions to improve organizations’ productivity while enhancing customer experience.
+It is also changing the way HR offices work, from how they hire and develop talent to the productivity improvements that come with automation.

 According to PwC’s Human Resources Technology Survey, the top concerns of HR teams are